(Pocket-lint) - watchOS 7 is here.

 You'll see a visualisation of your previous night's sleep when you wake up in the morning and there will also be a chart available showing your weekly sleep trend.

 Wind Down mode

-You can do things like snooze notifications, open meditation apps, or turn on a music playlist.
+You can do things like snooze notifications (basically Do Not Disturb) open meditation apps, or turn on a music playlist.
 You can even activate smart home presets.